 I have a theory, albeit untested

-Theory building belongs to two main categories, well-substantiated theory and unsubstantiated theory.
-Well-substantiated theory is theory that is based on facts, laws and tested hypotheses.
-Unsubstantiated theory is theory that has not been substantiated with facts, laws and tested hypotheses.
+Theory building belongs to two main categories: well-substantiated theory and unsubstantiated theory.
+Well-substantiated theory is theory that is based on facts, laws, and tested hypotheses.
+Unsubstantiated theory is theory that has not been substantiated with facts, laws, and tested hypotheses.
 Basically, unsubstantiated theory is the opposite of well-substantiated theory.
 In other words, the former has facts the latter does not, or may contain some interesting facts that just happen to fit the theory.
 For example, the adage ‘all men are liars, Robert is a man, therefore he is a liar’.
 Put another way, all aliens are drawings, the Grays are aliens, therefore the Grays are a drawing.
 The vagaries of such a supposition become evident when the givens are scrutinized.

-Randle et al’s prior held assumption was that aliens could not possibly be abducting humans.
+Randle et al’s a priori assumption was that aliens could not possibly be abducting humans.
 But instead of seeking to disprove their theory, falsify it through observation and experimentation, they ignored it.
 They probably thought, and quite rightly, that it was impossible to disprove or even prove, and searched for an Earthly answer to their predicament, and when they found it they went with it.
 But falsifying theory is paramount in scientific investigation.
 If you claim something is true, you must prove it, or find evidence to support it, which they did.
 Or argue for it to be accepted as true, which they also did.
 So they gathered a bunch of facts (e.g. drawings, FMS, sleep paralysis) that just happened to fit their theory.
 In other words, aliens couldn’t possibly be abducting humans because the humans claiming to have been abducted were, in fact, at the time, experiencing false memory syndrome and/or sleep paralysis.
 But they didn’t try to prove that alien abduction wasn’t happening, and that’s the rub.

 The absence of evidence equals the absence of X